 - Evidence of current residential address:

-- Rates or utility notice, finance statement, tax assessment notice, insurance papers.
+- Rates or utility notice, financial statement, tax assessment notice, insurance papers.

 - For higher security level roles, e.g. policy roles:

-- Agree to undergo a national police check.
+- Agree to undergo a police record check(s).

-Once the advertised role is closed for application, candidates shortlisted for interview can expect to be contacted by phone to arrange a suitable time to meet.
-All unsuccessful candidates (before and after interview) will be notified by email.
+Once the advertised role is closed, candidates shortlisted for interview will be contacted to arrange a suitable time for interview.
+All unsuccessful candidates, both before and after interview, will be notified by email.

-We are committed to the responsible handling of personal information and protecting the privacy rights of individuals.
-This privacy statement is made under the Privacy and Data Protection Act 2014, and explains our policy for handling personal information, which you provide to us as part of a recruitment process.
-Once any personal information comes into our possession, we will take reasonable steps to protect that information from misuse and loss from unauthorised access, modification and disclosure.
+We are committed to responsibly handling personal information and protecting the privacy rights of individuals.
+Our privacy statement is made under the Privacy and Data Protection Act 2014 and explains our policy for handling personal information provided to us as part of a recruitment process.
+Once personal information comes into our possession, we take reasonable steps to protect that information from misuse and loss from unauthorised access, modification, and disclosure.

 All interstate and overseas applicants who satisfy our evidence of identity requirements and have current Australian work visas are encouraged to apply for positions with us.
-All appointments are subject to a satisfactory police check and probation period.
-Please note we do not enter sponsorship arrangements with prospective employees.
+All appointments are subject to satisfactory police record checks, completed personal declaration and misconduct declaration forms, and a probation period (if you are not an existing VPS employee).
+Please note we do not enter into sponsorship arrangements with prospective employees.

-For most of our roles, offers of employment will be made subject to the applicant agreeing to a post-employment police check, which is normally processed during a staff member’s first three months here.
+Offers of employment are made subject to the applicant agreeing to a post-employment police record check and other higher security checks if applicable.
+Police record checks are normally processed before they start or within a staff member’s first three months here.